niklasbaumgardner/steganography/README.md

 # steganography
 Hides a message within an image

-I've provide two images to test.
+I've provide two images to use.
 Valleyencoded.png already has a message inside (decode to see the message).
 Valley.jpg to encode a new message for yourself.